Print this page

 The most principle German units were commanded by Generalleutnant K. Student [7th Airborne Corps and commander of 7th Flieger Division], Generalleutnant Graf von Sponeck [22.ID], General-major Kurt Feldt [1.Cav.Div.], General der Artillerie Christian Hansen [10.Corps], General der Artillerie Albert Wodrig [26.Corps], Generalleutnant Schmidt [commander of 39.Corps, which was activated as of 13 May 1940] and Generalmajor Ritter von Hubicki [9.Panzer Division].

-4. Was the Lex Belli [internation codes on warfare practises] often infringed by the belligerents, or was it generally respected?
+4. Was the Lex Belli [or Ius in Bello, law of war] often infringed by the belligerents, or was it generally respected?

-The internation code, mainly given shape by the Geneva and Hague conventions, was basically respected by all belligerents in May 1940 in the Dutch theatre.
+The internation code, mainly given shape by Geneva and Hague conventions, was mandatory to and (generally) respected by all belligerents in May 1940 in the Dutch theatre.

 There were the inevitable occasional infringements too.
-The Dutch and the Germans both recorded some infringements of the other side and for both sides there is proof of some incidents that were mild or occasionally gross infringements in itself.
-Here and there a prisoner of war was abused, assaulted or even shot on the spot (both sides were guilty of those occasional attrocities), and quite a number of occasions were recorded where either side abused the white flag or the international sign of the red cross.
+The Dutch and the Germans both recorded some infringements of the other side and for both sides there is proof of some incidents that were mild, or occasionally gross, infringements in itself.
+Here and there a prisoner of war was abused, assaulted or even shot on the spot (both sides were guilty of those occasional attrocities), and quite a number of incidents were recorded where either side abused the white flag or the international sign of the red cross.

-There is one remarkable exception and that involves the operation of the SS regiment Der Führer during the battle of the Grebbeberg.
-There is proof that the Lex Belli was poorly adhered to during the SS assaults on 11, 12 and 13 of May 1940.
-There were several incidents involving massacres in the trenches (especially on the 11th of May), abuse of POW's and especially the use of POW's as human shields against opposing fire.
+There is one remarkable exception, where the Ius in Bello was quite generally disregarded by one particular German unit.
+This occurs during the operations of the SS regiment Der Führer during the three days' battle of the Grebbeberg.
+There is sufficient proof that the laws of war were poorly adhered to (to say the least) during the SS operations on 11, 12 and 13 of May 1940.
+There were several incidents involving massacres in the trenches (especially on the 11th of May), systematic abuse of POW's and particularly the common use of POW's as human shields against opposing fire.
 These infringements were reported and sometimes proven in such an overwhelming quantity that it is very likely that some sort of methodical abuse was applicable.
 This only applies for the Battle of the Grebbeberg though.
+The estimated death toll as a consequence of these abuses is between 35-60 KIA on the Dutch side.
+This large 'variety' is caused by one accusation of a formation of two dozen of Dutch defenders that were captured and massacred.
+Although indications point quite convincingly towards an SS execution, this cannot be proven beyond reasonable doubt.

 Rumours about massive abuse of the international codes by the German army during the Westfeldzug in the Netherlands are false.